The Beginner’s Guide to Tempo Run Training

 Terrain

-Running on hills, trails, or uneven surfaces increases the calorie burn.
+Running on hills, trails, or rougher surfaces can help you burn more calories.
 Running 3 miles on a flat surface is relatively easy compared to a hilly route that has you trudging steep ascents.

 And as you can already tell—the higher the effort level, the more calories burned—simple logic.